bruvellu/cephalic-furrow/3-text/furrow.md

 We traced the dynamics of ectopic fold formation on the blastoderm.
-The cephalic furrow initiates as a straight dorsoventral line which progressively bends into a curved line, while its dorsal portion shifts to the posterior end and its ventral portion shifts to the anterior end (Figure {@fig:variability}A).
+The cephalic furrow initiates as a straight dorsoventral line which progressively bends into a curved line, while its dorsal portion shifts to the posterior end and its ventral portion shifts to the anterior end ({@fig:variability}A).
 In contrast the ectopic folds are mostly straight through time ({@fig:variability}B,C).

 <!--Ectopic folding area and depth smaller than CF invagination-->

-We measured the area of folded tissue and the depth of ectopic folds (Figure {@fig:variability}D--F).
-The total area of folded tissue is roughly half of a regular wild type cephalic furrow (Figure {@fig:variability}G).
-Similarly, we find that the depth of ectopic folds is about half of the cephalic furrow invagination (Figure {@fig:variability}H).
+We measured the area of folded tissue and the depth of ectopic folds ({@fig:variability}D--F).
+The total area of folded tissue is roughly half of a regular wild type cephalic furrow ({@fig:variability}G).
+Similarly, we find that the depth of ectopic folds is about half of the cephalic furrow invagination ({@fig:variability}H).
 We observe that individual mutant embryos can have the same total invaginated area either having one deep fold or two shallower folds.

+In addition, we also analyzed *prd* embryos where the formation of the cephalic furrow is delayed [@Blankenship2001-tm].
+Although *prd* embryos seem to form a cephalic furrow at the expected position, our live imaging reveals the process of invagination initiates but halts mid way through (Figure X).
+Analyses of the dynamics and area of folded tissue shows the folding is *prd* embryos is more similar to the ectopic folds than to the cephalic furrow invagination (Figure X).
+This suggests the lack of *prd* activity is more important to the patterning of the cephalic furrow than previously thought.

 <!--Concluding differentness of ectopic folds-->